-If you add a directory to the PATH variable, the shell will look in that directory also for an executable to run when you type any command.
+If you add a folder path to the PATH variable, the shell will look in that folder for any executable to run when you type any command.

 Just append the path variable followed by a colon and the new directory like this: